 Clinical Implications

-Clinically, CoM-BraiN will provide a new window into the characterization of neuropathological changes in the diseased brain.
-It will also contribute to the identification of structure-function fingerprints of psychiatric and neurodegenerative disorders that are thought to be a major pathogenic factor in many brain diseases.
+Clinically, CoM-BraiN will provide a new window into the characterization of neuropathological changes in the diseased brain and contribute to the identification of structure-function fingerprints of psychiatric and neurodegenerative disorders that are thought to be a major pathogenic factor in many brain diseases.

 Financiële details & Tijdlijn